Ohio State Route 558: Route description

 SR 558 begins at an intersection with SR 45, in rural Columbiana County.
 The route heads northeast as a two-lane highway, passing through woodland.
 The road makes a sharp curve due east passing through woodland and farmland.
 The highway turns southeast and enters Franklin Square.
 In Franklin Square the route passes through residential properties.
 SR 558 has an intersection with SR 164 in rural Fairfield Township.
 After SR 164, SR 558 crosses over SR 11, without any access.
 The route continues southeast passing through woodland, with houses.
 The road has an intersection with SR 517.
 This intersection is the western end of the concurrency between SR 517 and SR 558.

 The concurrency heads east and enters East Fairfield.
 In East Fairfield the highway passes through commercial properties and has an intersection with SR 7.
 The intersection with SR 7 is the eastern terminus of SR 517.
 East of SR 7, the route passes through residential, before leaving East Fairfield.
 The highway curves northeast passing through woodland and farmland.
 The route has an intersection with SR 46.
 This intersection is the western end of the SR 46 and SR 558 concurrency.
 The two routes head southeast, before curving northeast.
 The concurrency parallel Norfolk Southern Railroad tracks.
-The route heads east-northeast entering Palestine.
-The highway passes through residential properties, heading towards downtown Palestine.
+The route heads east-northeast entering East Palestine.
+The highway passes through residential properties, heading towards downtown East Palestine.
 In downtown the route has a traffic signal at SR 170.
 This traffic signal is the eastern terminus of SR 558, it is also the southern terminus of SR 46.

 SR 558 is not part of the National Highway System, a system of routes important to the nation's economy, mobility and defense.
 The highway is maintained by the Ohio Department of Transportation (ODOT).
 ODOT's 2009 annual average daily traffic (AADT) calculations showed that the lowest traffic levels were present on a section of roadway at the western terminus, where only 740 vehicles used the highway daily; the peak traffic volume was 3,990 vehicles AADT along a section of SR 558 that is concurrent with SR 46.